30 Proven Ways To Reduce eCommerce Shipping Costs

 Ground shipping helps you cut down on delivery times as well as keep costs in balance.
 And, this is applicable across all order sizes.

-⚠️ Caveat: Avoid going for the cheapest option – opt for carriers that offer better cubic rates.
+⚠️ Look out for: The cheapest option – opt for carriers that offer better cubic rates as well as deliverability.

 As we said earlier, if you can cram it, why not do it?

-Prepaid shipping labels are awesome in a similar manner.
+Prepaid shipping labels are awesome in a similar manner – most carriers give off about 20% discounts for pre-paid shipping labels.
+For example, UPS offers deep discounts based on your order volume – and, for creating an account.
 USPS, even gives up packages, for FREE, if you order em’ online.

 Security checks like “require signature” don't come standard with every shipping option.
 You can skip them entirely – and lower shipping costs.